simonakom/color-picker/README.md

 ## Welcome!

-This is a simple React application - Color Picker, created using Create React App, Tailwind, Css.
+This is a simple React application - Color Picker, created using React, Tailwind, Css.

 Preview - <a href="https://simonakom.github.io/color-picker/build/index.html" style="font-size:small;">here</a>